Design-Based Inference under Random Potential Outcomes: Random Potential Outcomes and Mechanism-Level Estimands

-that is, the fraction of treated units in the closed neighbourhood of unit $i$, including unit $i$ itself.
-A simple stochastic spillover model is

-where $\varepsilon_i(\omega)$ represent idiosyncratic outcome-level randomness, and the spillover term depends on the realised graph through $e_i(z,\omega)$.
-In this setting, the latent environment $\omega$ governs both the interference structure and the outcome variability, and the resulting causal estimands are naturally defined as expectations over $\omega$. \end{example}

 The structural mapping \eqref{eq:potential-outcome} is the primary object of interest in what follows.
-Following randomisation principles, we assume that \begin{assumption}[Randomisation] the treatment assignment vector $z$ is drawn from a known randomisation distribution that is independent of the outcome-generating process given the latent variable $\omega$. \end{assumption} Assumption~\ref{as:randomisation} ensures that the design distribution remains valid conditional on $\omega$, which is required for constructing the Riesz representer.
+Following randomisation principles, we assume that \begin{assumption}[Randomisation] the treatment assignment vector $z$ is drawn from a known randomisation distribution that is independent of the outcome-generating process given the latent variable $\omega$. \end{assumption} Assumption~\ref{as:randomisation} ensures that the design distribution remains valid conditional on $\omega$, which permits identification through the randomisation design.

-Conceptually, conditional on a fixed realisation of $\omega$, each unit's potential outcome function $\tilde{y}_i(z,\omega)$ is deterministic in $z$, so that the only source of randomness in the observed outcomes is the randomised assignment of treatments.
-This preserves the principle of well-defined potential outcomes, even as outcomes are allowed to vary across realisations of $\omega$.